n400peanuts/leverhulmeNDL/exp1/exp1README.md

 # Replication study

-#### 1)	Main question addressed in this study: does the order by which cues are presented affect learning? ####
+#### 1)	Main goal of this study: semi-replication + quality check task ####

-Learning is all about discrimination via cues competition, and the order by which the information is available to a learner affects learning.
-Discrimination learning is facilitated when objects predicts labels, but not when labels predict objects.
-When objects predict labels all possible features are evaluated and compete for relevance, this results in a process of “narrowing down” the most predictive feature that unambiguously predicts a label.
-On the other hand, when labels predict objects, because of the sparse nature of the features of the labels, the competition process is inhibited.
+In this study we aim to replicate Ramscar's 2010 and Jujovic et al., 2019 (under review) with the goal of finding a task that we can use to effectively filter those participants that do not play attention.
+Moreover, we are "polishing" the materials & methods by changing some details of the tests, and selecting only the most powerful ones.

-# LIZ: In terms of this particular study though, I think it is a semi-replication of Ramscar 2010 and Vujovic et al (under reivew) with the goal of finding a control catgegory that we can use to that we can use effectively to filter our poor learners/ those not playing attnetion.
-In Vujovic, we tried having an "easy" category, but unfortunately it wasn't useful (many who did badly with this still showed good learning on the experimental items and vice versa).
-We are also making some changes to the number and types of test etc. So the idea of this first experiment is to establish that the paradigm works - i.e. we replicate the key interaction effect found in previous work despite these changes as well as establishing control category.
+The idea is to establish that the paradigm works - i.e., we replicate the key interaction effect found in previous work despite these changes, as well as adding a positive control that confirms that our data are solid.

 #### 2)	Description of the key independent and dependent variable(s), specifying how they will be measured. ####
 This is a 2x2 between design where learning (LF,FL) and frequency (highFreq, lowFreq) are manipulated in the following way.